arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 ```

 <div class = "learnmore">
-The `pandas` module is for working with data in python.
-To learn more, see the [pandas guide](https://pandas.pydata.org/docs/getting_started/index.html).
+The [`pandas` module](https://pandas.pydata.org/docs/getting_started/index.html)) is for working with data in python.
 It is conventional to import `pandas` as `pd`.

-The `numpy` module has several useful functions for statistical calculations and other mathematical operations useful in scientific computing.
-To learn more, see the [numpy website](https://numpy.org/).
+The [`numpy` module](https://numpy.org/) has several useful functions for statistical calculations and other mathematical operations useful in scientific computing.
 It is conventional to import `numpy` as `np`.

 The `seaborn` module is the plotting module that is the focus of this lesson, and it requires some pieces of `matplotlib`, since it is built as an extension to it.
 </div>